-[Rule 11A inserted in Gazette 30 Oct 1992 p.
+[Rule 11A inserted: Gazette 30 Oct 1992 p.
 5334.]

 12. Travelling and waiting time

 (1) Subject to this rule and rules 13 and 14 no allowance is made for travelling or court waiting time.

 (2) Subject to subrule (3) in a criminal case where the Director, an authorised officer or committee considers it reasonable for an assigned practitioner to wait in the court for a trial to commence or resume after an interruption, the assigned practitioner may receive payment at the rate of $80 per hour or part thereof, for the time spent in the court to a maximum of 2 hours in any one day.